Trump Rally Took A Break - Cramer's Mad Money (1/5/17)

 He adds that Trump's agenda will not make a difference to the company's future.
 "We have seen growth under lots of different types of administrations and we believe that we are on a trajectory to continue to grow rapidly in the future," said Levie.

-Commenting on competition, he said the Box is the only platform that meets all the enterprise use cases as they partner with companies like IBM, Microsoft and Google.
+Commenting on competition, he said Box is the only platform that meets all the enterprise use cases as they partner with companies like IBM, Microsoft and Google.

 What's wrong with Retail?

-IN a world where people prefer to shop online, is there room for department stores?
-Cramer thinks no. At a point when Cramer's parents worked at department stores, everyone thought they will last for ever.
+In a world where people prefer to shop online, is there room for department stores?
+Cramer thinks no. At a point when Cramer's parents worked at department stores, everyone thought these stores will last forever.

-However department stores were soon left behind by discounters and discounters by the likes of Wal-Mart (NYSE:WMT) and Target (NYSE:TGT) and all by Amazon (NASDAQ:AMZN).
+However, department stores were soon left behind by discounters and discounters by the likes of Wal-Mart (NYSE:WMT) and Target (NYSE:TGT) and all by Amazon (NASDAQ:AMZN).

 After seeing dismal holiday sales numbers from Macy's (M) and Kohl's (KSS), Cramer thinks there is an issue with retail.
 "It's not that the mall is dead.
 It's that the mall's rent is too expensive for all but the most exclusive specialty retailers that can make money selling goods at nosebleed price points," he added.
-"Macy's is the third-largest online seller in its categories after Amazon and Wal-Mart, but that doesn't pay the rent,".
+"Macy's is the third-largest online seller in its categories after Amazon and Wal-Mart, but that doesn't pay the rent."

-There is room for ultra specialty retailers as the elite 1% will not spend $10,000 for a pair of earnings without seeing them in person.
+There is room for ultra specialty retailers as the elite 1% will not spend $10,000 for a pair of earrings without seeing them in person.
 However, mass merchandise and high end retailers like Saks or Nordstrom (NYSE:JWN) will find it difficult to survive as the shopper can buy the products online since they know the size.

 "Everyone is too cheap to shop at the mall.
 It's just too inconvenient unless you are uber-wealthy and need to see the ultra-luxury wares in person before buying them," concluded Cramer.
 If Macy's and Kohl's haven't figured out a way, there most likely isn't.